mdl27/SpaPy/README.md

 cd spapy

-pip install wheel setuptools # in case they're not installed already
+# in case wheel and setuptools are not installed already
+pip install wheel setuptools

-python setup.py bdist_wheel --universal # creates the SpaPy whl file
+# creates the SpaPy whl file
+python setup.py bdist_wheel